9 dead in Texas crash involving U. of Southwest golf teams - NewsBreak

 “We grieve with the loved ones of the individuals whose lives were horrifically taken too soon in this fatal vehicle crash near Andrews last night," Abbott said.

-The teams had been taking part in a golf tournament at Midland College, about 315 miles (505 kilometers) west of Dallas.
+The teams were taking part in a golf tournament at Midland College, about 315 miles (505 kilometers) west of Dallas.

 “We are still learning the details about the accident but we are devastated and deeply saddened to learn about the loss of our students’ lives and their coach,” University President Quint Thurman said in a statement.